 Once you have familiarized yourself with these materials, if you have further substantive questions about our doctoral programs, begin by sending an email to the faculty member who serves as the "Area Chair" for the subdisciplinary program to which you are applying (Composition, Historical Musicology, Music Theory, or Ethnomusicology).
 The correct Area Chairpersons are listed above and on our Contact and VIsitor Page.

-Only extremely urgent procedural questions that require an immediate answer should be addressed by phone to the Music Department administrative office, where you should ask for Gabriela Kumar, Graduate Program Administrator (212-854-3825).
+Only extremely urgent procedural questions that require an immediate answer should be addressed by phone to the Music Department administrative office, where you should ask for Gabriela Kumar, Graduate Program Coordinator (212-854-2346).
 The Department office staff cannot answer substantive questions about the individual area programs.

 Please note that ALL applicants must submit GRE general exam scores.
 We can make NO exceptions to this.
 Most international applicants must submit TOEFL scores.
 A minimum score of 100 on the TOEFL exam is required for admission to the programs of GSAS at Columbia.
 Information on these exams can be found on the GSAS web links below.